gozer/aws-autoscaling-vertica/CopyLocalClusterToNewAwsCluster.md

 If you want to clone your cluster multiple times, then make multiple copies of the autoscale directory, once for each target cluster.
 Specify unique values for `autoscaling_group_name` in each copy of the config file, and create your clusters by repeating the above commands in each directory.

 Use `cluster_ip_addresses.sh` to check that the cluster scaleup has completed, and that your new cluster has the required number of nodes.
 You new cluster has also been set up with passwordless ssh access from your source cluster nodes, for the dbadmin user.
-This is not only a convenience, but a pre-requisite for the HP Vertica copycluster task.
+This is not just a convenience, but a pre-requisite for the HP Vertica copycluster task.

 You are now ready to clone your local database to the new cluster.

 ## Cloning the database

 Run the `copyCluster.sh` script from the autoscale directory where you configured the new target cluster.
+This script is now included with the [HP Vertica AWS Auto Scaling](https://community.dev.hp.com/t5/Vertica-Blog/Automatic-Vertica-Scaling-and-Node-Replacement-on-AWS/ba-p/230468) open source package.

 The script will connect to both local and target clusters, comparing database names, node count, node names, and data & catalog file paths.